-The following articles are a sampling of Recent media coverage on the FPB concept.
-For more historical press, click here.
+The following articles are a sampling of media coverage on the FPB concept.
+For more historical press, scroll down.

 Berthon Lifestyle highlights FPB 64 Buffalo Nickel’s extraordinary cruise through Vanuatu.
-Read here or scroll below.
+Read here.

 Powerboat World heralds “a new dawn in efficiency and performance” with the Wicked FPB 97… Read the article.

 What would you assume is the ocean-crossing yacht of choice for the editor of a preeminent megayacht magazine who’s seen it all?
 Read Stewart Campbell’s editor’s letter in the April 2015 edition of Boat International to find out.

 Motor Boat & Yachting